luquelab/Bioinformatics_Too_Indecisive/docs/index.md

 ---

 # Documentation
 Documentation of our group's bioinformatics pipeline.
-The Github folder containing the pipeline, this documentation, example cases, and the tutorial is accessible [here](https://github.com/luquelab/Bioinformatics_Too_Indecisive).
+- The Github folder containing the pipeline, this documentation, example cases, and the tutorial is accessible [here](https://github.com/luquelab/Bioinformatics_Too_Indecisive).
+- The pipeline is accessible [here](https://github.com/luquelab/Bioinformatics_Too_Indecisive/blob/main/notebooks/Group_2_(Too_indecisive)_.ipynb).
+- The repository contains example data.
+The folder is accessible [here](https://github.com/luquelab/Bioinformatics_Too_Indecisive/tree/main/example)).

 ## Overview of the tool and its purpose
 This is a reproduceable bioinformatics pipeline which can take as input a list of DNA sequences and perform an in-depth sequence analysis.
 It is designed to require minimal setup beyond placing the input data in the correct folder.